Kupoman/blendergltf/README.md

 ## Recommended Settings
 ### Three.js
 The Three.js glTF loader only supports interleaved vertex data in development builds.
-If you are not using a recent development of Three.js, you should disable the Interleave Vertex Data option.
+If you are not using a recent development build of Three.js, you should disable the Interleave Vertex Data option.

 ## Roadmap